 Dual bidirectional thyristor overvoltage protectors like the Bourns TISP3600F3, or Littelfuse SIDACtor devices, can provide transient protection to signal and telecoms lines and so protect their insulation.

-One situation, at an engineering shop, was resolved by taking the mains feed from the supply at the fuse-board and using a succession of varistors (320V high energy, 275V and 250V) and a coil (2 x 4mm solid core, bifilar wound) on a old AM ferrite rod.
+One situation, at an engineering shop where spikes of some 750V were crashing the firm's computers, was resolved by taking the mains feed from the supply at the fuse-board and using a succession of varistors (320V high energy, 275V and 250V) and a coil (2 x 4mm solid core, bifilar wound) on a old AM ferrite rod.
 Screening of these and a spiked earth helped reduce interference on the new supply line, but were unable to cope with 'brown-outs' caused by the main load dragging the supply down because of the inadequate feed to the premises.
 In order to overcome 'skin-effect', earth runs should NOT be via single solid-core cables but by a thick multi-strand, the thinner individual strands the better.
 High-voltage ceramics between cases and ground will further reduce the HF impedance.